Skip to main content

 Compared to what?

 V8 isolates (Cloudflare Workers) spawn in ~1 ms with ~1 MB memory.
 They’re an entirely different product: JS/Wasm only, no native deps, no filesystem, no Python REPL state.
 Real agents that run pip install scikit-learn && model.fit(X) don’t run in isolates.
 Container-only platforms without snapshot-restore quote “cold start” times that are really docker run + runtime init.
 A Python container takes ~500 ms–2 s to become usable.
 Podflare’s warm pool hit is 10–50× faster and the sandbox is already-ready for run_code.
-Other microVM-based sandbox providers exist.
-Where we’re different:
+E2B and Daytona are the two other major AI-agent sandbox platforms.
+We benchmarked all three head-to-head in the same minute on the same machine — see vs E2B and Daytona for the full numbers.
+TL;DR: Podflare cold-start is 2.2× faster than E2B and 2.9× faster than Daytona, mostly because of our vsock-based exec path (46 ms first_exec vs their 180 ms).
+What we have that they don’t:

 Reproduce the numbers